THOMASELOVE/431-classes-2023/class17/README.md

     - Breakout 2 led to my creation of a [new Google Sheet called `movies_2023-10-24`](https://github.com/THOMASELOVE/431-classes-2023/tree/main/movies#new-data-set-movies_2023-10-24), which is available on our Shared Drive.
     - For our 201 movies, the new version now includes **90** variables, vs. the 22 in the `movies_2023-09-14` data.
     - At least one more Breakout session is coming soon.

+## Project A is due Tuesday at Noon.

-6. Your final [Project A Portfolio](https://thomaselove.github.io/431-projectA-2023/portfolio.html) is due to Canvas at **noon** on **Tuesday 2023-10-31**.
+Your final [Project A Portfolio](https://thomaselove.github.io/431-projectA-2023/portfolio.html) is due to Canvas at **noon** on **Tuesday 2023-10-31**.

-    - Please submit the qmd, rds, HTML and video (mp4) files all together to the Project A Portfolio assignment on [Canvas](https://canvas.case.edu).
+1. Please submit the qmd, rds, HTML and video (mp4) files all together to the Project A Portfolio assignment on [Canvas](https://canvas.case.edu).
     - Try to avoid submitting anything other than those four files.
     - If you have a partner, one of you must submit the one-pager stating who your partner is and that they will submit the materials, while the other submits the 4 files.
-    - Your [highlight video](https://thomaselove.github.io/431-projectA-2023/portfolio.html#the-highlight-video) should be a maximum of 3 minutes.
+2. Your [highlight video](https://thomaselove.github.io/431-projectA-2023/portfolio.html#the-highlight-video) should be a maximum of 3 minutes.
 That will be hard to do.
 Read the instructions carefully.
     - If your submitted video is over 3 minutes and 15 seconds, you will be penalized.
-    - Do not forget to complete the [Self-Evaluation form](https://bit.ly/431-projectA-self-evaluation-2023).
+3. Do not forget to complete the [Self-Evaluation form](https://bit.ly/431-projectA-self-evaluation-2023).
     - If you have a partner, **each** of you must complete this form separately.
-    - I posted the [dates and sources for variables in Analysis 3 that come from CHR 2018](https://thomaselove.github.io/431-projectA-2023/data.html#data-task-5.-add-2018-data-for-your-analysis-3-outcome) to the Project A Data page on Sunday 2023-10-22.
+4. I posted the [dates and sources for variables in Analysis 3 that come from CHR 2018](https://thomaselove.github.io/431-projectA-2023/data.html#data-task-5.-add-2018-data-for-your-analysis-3-outcome) to the Project A Data page on Sunday 2023-10-22.
 Please get this information into your Codebook (Section 11.)

 ## One Last Thing: On Managing an R Project